 The Northeast Montessori Institute (NMI) offers a year-round training format designed to offer enrolled adult learners a reasonable and manageable training schedule, providing year-round courses and support.
 The program provides both enrolled adult learners and their internship schools with greater training course assistance through adult learner-instructor interactions during the summer weeks, as well as throughout the internship year during the fall and spring seminars.
 This approach provides the adult learner with ongoing training program instruction at a slower pace, together with more continual input from the training program to the internship schools.

-The schedule is designed to try to meet the personal time restraints of individuals who will be leaving their home situations in order to participate in the certification course, and can be completed in eleven months.
+The schedule is designed to try to meet the personal time restraints of individuals who will be leaving their home situations in order to participate in the credential program, and can be completed in eleven months.
 The program begins with four weeks of summer training, followed by two weekend seminars during the year.
 This schedule is designed to provide both support and greater academic quality, since instruction will be given in shorter, more frequent sessions.

-Successful completion of the program leads to recommendation for the American Montessori Society (AMS) Infant and Toddler Certificate, or, for those individuals not holding a Bachelor degree or higher the AMS Associate Infant and Toddler Certificate.
+Successful completion of the program leads to recommendation for the American Montessori Society (AMS) Infant and Toddler Credential, or, for those individuals not holding a Bachelor degree or higher the AMS Associate Infant and Toddler Credential.

 The career opportunities for an individual with a Montessori Infant and Toddler credential are numerous and diverse.
 The Northeast Montessori Institute office serves as an informal clearinghouse for job opportunities in the New England area and elsewhere.
 While the Institute can assist in connecting adult learners to possible employers, state requirements and school situations vary so widely that employment, salary, and occupational advancement are not guaranteed by the Institute.

 Individuals enrolling in the Infant and Toddler course who do not hold a recognized Montessori Early Childhood credential are required to participate in an Early Childhood overview course (24 hours).

-The Northeast Montessori Institute Infant and Toddler Certification Course of Study on the North Shore is affiliated with the American Montessori Society (AMS) is fully accredited by the Montessori Accreditation Council for Teacher Education (MACTE).
+The Northeast Montessori Institute Infant and Toddler Credential Course of Study on the North Shore is affiliated with the American Montessori Society (AMS) is fully accredited by the Montessori Accreditation Council for Teacher Education (MACTE).

 420 Park Street